Christmas Holiday Season Reuse, Reduce, Recycle Tips

 - Take the foam peanut and bubble wrap from your purchases and take them to a mailing or shipping store where they can be reused.
 Save boxes and bows for reuse.

-- To preserve the spirit of giving, dont try to give too much.
+- To preserve the spirit of giving, do not try to give too much.
 Less stuff means less waste and a healthier environment for everyone.

 For more information about waste reduction, reuse or recycling, contact the Missouri Department of Natural Resources Solid Waste Management Program at 573-751-5401.